sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 The default credentials for Grafana are `admin`:`admin`.

 ## Deploy SAS Viya Monitoring Components

+Scripts may be run from any directory, but a current working directory of the root of this repository is assumed for the examples below.

 To enable direct monitoring of SAS Viya components, run the following command, which deploys ServiceMonitors and the Prometheus Pushgateway for each SAS Viya